Costs

 21. The next stage is that exchange of witness statements is ordered.
 Drafting such statements is time consuming.
 They should reference the bundle pages as required.
 We have produced a separate article on witness statements.

 Witness statements can take a considerable time.
-We estimate that a straightforward defence with one witness will still take 4 or 5 hours to deal with but a complex discrimination case with multiple issues can take up to 10 hours.
+We estimate that a straightforward defence with one witness will still take 4 or 5 hours to deal with but a complex discrimination case with multiple witnesses could take 15 hours.

 By such and such a date the claimant shall set out in writing what remedy the Tribunal is being asked to award.
 The claimant shall send a copy to the respondent.
-The claimant shall include any evidence and documentation supporting what is claimed and how it is calculated.
-The claimant shall also include information about what steps the claimant has taken to reduce any loss (including any earnings or benefits received from new employment).
-The Claimant shall serve an updated remedy statement 7 days before the hearing.
+The claimant shall include an explanation of how the figures are calculated.

-Similar calculations and estimates are needed for discrimination cases but in those cases, ‘injury to feeling’ awards need to be estimated and those estimates need to be backed up with evidence of previously awarded amounts.
+Similar calculations and estimates are needed for discrimination cases but in those cases, ‘injury to feeling’ awards need to be estimated and those estimates need to be backed up with evidence.

 25. At some point a date of hearing is issued (parties generally have 7 days to object to a date).
 It is often provided with the standard ‘directions’ at the outset.
-If you are involved in a preliminary or directions hearing, at which it is likely that the Employment Judge will set a date for the main hearing, it is sensible to give the Judge a list of dates to avoid (because, for example, your witnesses are on holiday).
+If you are involved in a claim you should keep in touch: it is easy to miss a letter from the Tribunal.